-- The AC handled transfer credit requests for 27 students and 12 potential students. - The AC responded to academic inquiries from 7 current students.
+- The AC handled transfer credit requests for 25 students and 16 potential students.
+(For reference, last year it was 27 students and 12 potential students) - The AC responded to academic inquiries from 6 current students.

 2. Overseeing the Accreditation Process (with the Accreditation Taskforce)